 Aero The Acro-Bat & Aero The Acro-Bat 2

 Super Nintendo, Sega Genesis

 Aero took a great deal of inspiration from Sonic The Hedgehog in that he was a character who had attitude.
-Aero is a pure 90’s platform game that sees our title character try to stop the evil Edgar Ektor who used to be a clown and he used to work for the same circus that Aero does.
-Now though Edgar wants to shut the circus down and its up to Aero to stop him
+Aero is a pure 90’s platform game that sees our title character trying to stop the evil Edgar Ektor who used to be a clown and he used to work for the same circus that Aero does.
+Now though Edgar wants to shut the circus down and it’s up to Aero to stop him

 The game was well received and is actually a really solid platform game.
-It sold well enough to warrant not on a sequel, but also a spin off game called Zero The Kamikaze Squirrel.
+It sold well enough to warrant not on a sequel, but also a spin-off game called Zero The Kamikaze Squirrel.